High Yield Ratio Recruitment: What is it?

 Posted by Chris Platts on 21 August 2020

-If you’re a volume recruiter hiring can feel like a never-ending treadmill of ‘must-fill’ vacancies.
-Calculating your recruitment team’s yield ratio will help you to demonstrate the value you are adding to the organisation and help allocate your recruitment marketing budget more effectively.
+Hiring can feel like a never-ending treadmill of ‘must-fill’ vacancies.
+Calculating your recruitment team’s yield ratio will help demonstrate the value you are adding to the organisation and help allocate your recruitment marketing budget more effectively.

 Yield ratios are one of the essential recruiter metrics to assess how well your hiring processes are working.
-In this post, we’ll explain what a yield ratio is and how high yield ratio recruitment tactics could reduce your cost per hire and time to hire.
+In this post, we’ll explain a yield ratio and how high-yield ratio recruitment tactics could reduce your cost per hire and time to hire.

 What is a high yield ratio in recruitment?

 To properly understand high yield ratio recruiting, you need to have a clear recruitment funnel with individual stages to pass through.
-Industry benchmarks for yield ratios can, therefore, vary based on how many steps you have in the hiring process.
+Therefore, industry benchmarks for yield ratios can vary based on how many steps you have in the hiring process.

 Yield ratios are different from a generic pass-through rate, which can be used to identify bottlenecks in the recruitment process.